AstraVerse: Designing Culturally-Sensitive Video Game Characters

 Radar chart comparing distances of participant characters vs original gods

-Visualizing character novelty: Participant characters are distinct from original gods.
+Visualizing character novelty: Participant characters demonstrate clear distances from original gods across multiple dimensions.

 Table showing statistical test results